Villavu/Simba/Doc/sphinx/scriptref/color.rst

 GetColor returns the color on the coordinate *(x, y)*.

-Example printing the colour on coordinate (25, 25).
+Example printing the color on coordinate (25, 25).

 .. code-block:: pascal

-    program printcolour;
+    program printcolor;

     begin
       Writeln('Colour is ' + IntToStr(GetColor(25, 25)))